-Funding a long-term regional capital improvement program is a much different and more complex activity than funding an annual operating need or even a short-term capital project as cradle to grave project development and implementation phases may stretch from 5 to more than 20 years for corridor capital improvement projects.47 As the San Diego region continues to evolve and change, SANDAG is challenged to ensure that capital projects both meet current needs and achieve the vision outlined in the TransNet Extension Ordinance.
+Funding a long-term regional capital improvement program is a much different and more complex activity than funding an annual operating need or even a short-term capital project as cradle to grave project development and implementation phases may stretch from 5 to more than 20 years for corridor capital improvement projects.
+As the San Diego region continues to evolve and change, SANDAG is challenged to ensure that capital projects both meet current needs and achieve the vision outlined in the TransNet Extension Ordinance.
 With the nature of project scope modifications, cost increases, and needs that change, SANDAG is continually tasked with effectively leveraging and balancing TransNet funds.
 Compounding the challenge is that federal, state, and local funding sources are often allocated over shorter timeframes every few years, and may continually fluctuate adding to the uncertainty of managing long-term funding.
 As such, SANDAG, as well as those in the industry, must leverage a variety of fund sources to deliver the maximum projects possible in a capital project portfolio.

 Since 2008, the financing decisions made by SANDAG and its TransNet partner agencies have generally benefited the program by allowing the acceleration of many Early Action Program (EAP) projects and positioned SANDAG to maximize funding available for projects.
 SANDAG adopted a Plan of Finance (POF)-a continually updated document focused primarily on the next 5 to 7 years-although it included revenue and cost assumptions through the end of the current TransNet Extension Ordinance through 2048.
-The Board of Directors approved the first POF in December 2005, which SANDAG has updated on an annual basis.48 This plan was similar to those models used by industry peers.
+The Board of Directors approved the first POF in December 2005, which SANDAG has updated on an annual basis.56 This plan was similar to those models used by others in the industry.

-Before the TransNet Extension passed in 2004, SANDAG estimated it would generate \$14 billion, as measured in 2002 dollars, of sales tax revenue over its 40-year life-or approximately \$39 billion in nominal (year of collection) dollars.
-However, the most recent forecast predicted the total will now be closer to \$8.9 billion in 2002 dollars or \$19.2 billion in nominal (year of collection) dollars-a significant reduction in forecasted revenues in large part due to the Great Recession and slower than expected population growth rates.49 Peer agencies also made significant reductions in their sales tax forecasts over the last 10 years ranging from 32 percent to 41.6 percent, and some agencies rebalanced their portfolio of projects.
+Before the TransNet Extension passed in 2004, SANDAG estimated it would generate \$14 billion, as measured in 2002 dollars, of sales tax revenue over its 40-year life-or approximately \$36 billion in nominal (year of collection) dollars.
+However, the most recent forecast predicted the total will now be closer to \$8.9 billion in 2002 dollars or \$19.2 billion in nominal (year of collection) dollars-a significant reduction in forecasted revenues in large part due to the Great Recession and slower than expected population growth rates.57 Peer agencies also made significant reductions in their sales tax forecasts over the last 10 years ranging from 32 percent to 41.6 percent, and some agencies rebalanced their portfolio of projects to reduce scope of projects, delay projects outside the sales tax measure timeframe, or eliminate projects.
 During the Great Recession, SANDAG took advantage of more favorable construction costs and a highly competitive bidding environment to continue constructing projects.
 Also, SANDAG leveraged significant state and federal dollars available at the time for projects entering the construction phase.

 Ultimately, SANDAG accelerated projects in its EAP through the issuance of debt while maintaining the financial viability of the TransNet Program.
 As of June 30, 2017, SANDAG issued five bond series totaling more than \$2 billion, and its use of bonding was consistent with the financing activity of peer agencies.
+Further, consistent with the intent of the original POF, sales tax revenues under the TransNet Extension

-47 According to SANDAG.
+55 According to SANDAG.